 There is so much more we’d like for you to know.
 For more information and ideas on ways to integrate your financial planning with charitable giving, ask your financial advisor or contact the Siouxland Community Foundation.

-Siouxland Community Foundation Administrative Fund – Help to support the administration of 175+ funds and $2 million in annual community distributions.
+Siouxland Community Foundation Administrative Fund – Help to support the administration work of the Siouxland Community Foundation including 200+ funds and over $2 million in annual community distributions.

 Funds created by donors to perpetually benefit a particular nonprofit organization of personal interest.